railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 It's possible to enter several invoice lines and modify the values that are automatically suggested by Open ERP.

-Once the invoice lines have been entered, you can click  *Calculate*  on the invoice to get the following information:
+Once the invoice lines have been entered, you can click :guilabel:`Calculate` on the invoice to get the following information:

 * details of tax calculated,